-For a list of known deregistered learning institutions, click here.
+For a list of known deregistered learning institutions:

 Known bogus learning institutions

-The public is cautioned about the following bogus private colleges.
-Click here for the list.
+The public is cautioned about the following bogus private colleges:

 Recognized medical aid schemes

-Not all medical insurance schemes are recognized for purposes of a study visa.
-For a list of registered South African Medical Schemes which are recognized by the Department of Home Affairs, click here.
+Not all medical insurance schemes are recognised for purposes of a study visa.
+For a list of registered South African Medical Schemes which are recognised by the Department of Home Affairs, click here.